luisparravicini/meet-kong/README.md

 ## Status

-The game is currently a WIP.
+The main objective when developing this game was trying to emulate the look of a ZX81, so it's more a POC than a real game.

 There are a lot of small things which may be considered bugs but will stay as they are, such as: